tylergaw/js-osx-app-examples/README.md

 **!!!!!!**

-**YOSEMITE DEVELOPER PREVIEW 5 NOTE:**
+**08/14 - YOSEMITE DEVELOPER PREVIEW 5 NOTE:**

-Many of this demos are crashing.
+A good number of the demos are crashing.
 Any demo that has a button that you can click that does something will crash.
 (HandleBtnClick, NSOpenPanel, etc.)

 I haven't tracked down the culprit yet, but it has something to do with message